-- It boosts energy level.
+- It boosts the energy level.

 - It gives strength to heart, brain, nerves and reproductive organs.

-Shatputi Abhrak Bhasma is used in treatment of variety of diseases whereas Sahasraputi Abhrak Bhasma is used as a tonic and to prevent recurrence of diseases.
+Shatputi Abhrak Bhasma is used in the treatment of variety of diseases whereas Sahasraputi Abhrak Bhasma is used as a tonic and to prevent recurrence of diseases.
 In tuberculosis T.B.
 Shatputi Abhrak Bhasma is used.